How Much To Raise A Child In Malaysia? From Pregnancy To Childhood Education

 As for International schools, it can cost from RM 10,000 to RM 30,000 for nursery level per annum and the figures continue to rise for primary and secondary levels.

-Though some may claim that international schools may provide a comprehensive learning curriculum for the children, parents must consider their financial capabilities and know that many of the local kindergartens in the neighborhood offer learning platform and services that are just as good as the former.
+Though some may claim that international schools may provide a comprehensive learning curriculum for the children, parents must consider their financial capabilities and know that many of the local kindergartens in the neighbourhood offer learning platform and services that are just as good as the former.

 Hence, it is still up to parents’ hard work to do their research and enrol their children into the best learning platforms in order to let them grow and learn in an environment that makes them happy and safe.